Guide to the Painted Hills: Oregon’s John Day Fossil Beds NM

 Turquoise colored rocks.
 John Day Fossil Beds NM, Oregon.

-The Blue Basin Overlook trail is a moderate to strenuous trail with an elevation gain of over 600 feet.
+The Blue Basin Overlook trail is a moderate to strenuous trail with elevation gains of over 600 feet.
 The rugged trail is 3.25 miles long round trip, and probably isn’t the best choice for a young family.

 Overlooking the Painted Hills from the Carroll Rim Trail.
 John Day Fossil Beds NM, near Mitchell, Oregon.